-These vegan Overnight Buckwheat & Steel Cut Oats Breakfast Jars are versatile and make the perfect grab-n-go meal!
+These healthy vegan Overnight Steel Cut Oats Breakfast Jars are versatile and make the perfect grab-n-go meal!

-Overnight Oats Base: Buckwheat groats and steel cut oats are the base of this overnight oats recipe, both are top notch grains and make for a perfect porridge.
+- Overnight Oats Base: Steel cut oats are the base of this overnight oats recipe and make for a perfect porridge.
 Full of protein and fiber, this will leave you feeling satisfied and ready to go for a few hours or more.
 Add in some of the optional toppings making sure that at least one of them is fresh and you have yourself one heart healthy breakfast, lunch or dinner for that matter!

-Toppings: I love using a variety of toppings for my overnight oats, it keeps it interesting and versatile.
+- Toppings: I love using a variety of toppings for my steel cut oats breakfast jars, it keeps it interesting and versatile.
 Use any combination of fruits (dried and fresh), and for added protein, nuts, seeds and various nut & seed butters work well.

 That’s it, easy, affordable overnight oats breakfast jars ready to go!

-Lastly, how about adding diced apples, coconut flakes, hemp hearts, coconut sugar with almond milk poured over top with an extra sprinkle of cinnamon to overnight oats.
+- Apple Walnut: Top with diced apples, walnuts (or hemp hearts), coconut flakes, pure maple syrup with almond milk poured over top with an extra sprinkle of cinnamon.

 Overnight oats made simple, versatile and ready to go!